 Celebrating our 20th year in the northeast Dallas metroplex!!

-New for Spring 2015: We have we reopened our original location in Murphy just 1 block from 544 and Murphy Road.
-CALL FOR LATEST SPRING CLASS INFORMATION
+New in 2015: We have we reopened our original location in Murphy just 1 block from 544 and Murphy Road.
+CALL FOR LATEST CLASS INFORMATION

 Trying to decide between a few different Music or Dance studios to enroll at?

-Texas Music And Dance Academy provides instruction in music, dance, and theater for students of all ages.
-Families are with us since we began in 1995 as a small studio and in the years since, 100’s more students have been learning and performing music and dance with us and participating in our optional opportunities to give back to the community.
-Visit our location at Jupiter and Lookout -- it’s convenient to Garland, Richardson, Plano, Murphy, Wylie and Sachse.
+Texas Music And Dance Academy provides instruction in music and theatre for students all ages, and toddler dance.
+Families are with us who started when we began in 1995 as a small studio and in the years since, 100’s more students have been learning and performing music and dance with us and participating in our optional opportunities to give back to the community.
+Visit our location at near Murphy Road off FM 544 -- it’s convenient to Garland, Richardson, Plano, Murphy, Wylie and Sachse.

-Texas Music And Dance academy (formerly Academy of Arts) provides instruction in music, dance, and theater for students of all ages.
-Families are with us since we began in 1995, when we started as a small studio in the director’s home.
-In those years 100’s more students have been learning and performing music and dance with us and we tripled in size during our last session.
+Texas Music And Dance Academy (formerly Academy of Arts) provides instruction in music and theater for students of all ages infant to adult and a music and dance program for toddlers.
+Families are with us who came when we began in 1995, when we started as a small studio in the director’s home.
+In those years 100’s more students have been learning and performing music and dance with us and we tripled in size over the years.
 Visit our location in Murphy — it’s convenient to Garland, Richardson, Plano, Murphy, Wylie and Sachse.
 Learn More

 As a parent we realize you have a choice between several different music and dance schools.
 We constantly improve our facilities and provide ongoing training to our staff to ensure we are always providing our students and parents with the best experience possible.
 Our teachers are university-trained, dedicated to excellence and infectious in their love of teaching!

-Electric guitar, acoustic guitar, drums, drum set, piano, keyboard, voice, violin, viola, cello, flute, and more.
+Electric guitar, acoustic guitar, piano, keyboard, voice, violin, viola, cello, flute, and more.
 Learn the styles you want with methods tailored by our instructors to how you best learn: classical, rock, pop, jazz, worship, rhythm and blues, country, Contemporary Christian, traditional, Suzuki, and more!

 Beginning piano and guitar classes for students ages 5 and up; members of our Children’s Concert/Show choirs and Musical Theatre classes have exciting opportunities for community performances.